LWS Pixel

 As we resist and transform our own reactivity and self-abuse, we build trust internally, which then extends to others.
 They then return the favor.
 From our deep sense of self-trust, we willingly share appreciation, while holding the intentions of excellence and accountability, which are then reflected in our very trusting and caring, authentic relationships.
 To learn more about how to recognize and master the eight values and behaviors that build trust in you and with others, contact me.

-As published nationally in Women’s Journals, October 2009
+As published nationally in the column Emotional Intelligence in Women’s Journals, Oct/Nov 2009